 Of course some people are not comfortable with the idea of a prenup.
 Some common reasons for avoiding (or not even considering) the subject are:

 - It’s viewed as unromantic;

 - It would appear to demonstrate a lack of trust;

 - Divorce doesn’t seem like a possibility at the time of marriage;

 - Many are uncomfortable revealing and talking about financial affairs;

 - No desire to initiate a formal process with an attorney.

-It’s wise to have an attorney draft the premarital agreement to maximize the likelihood that it will be enforceable.
+It’s wise to have an attorney finalize the drafting of the premarital agreement to maximize its enforceability.
 But that doesn’t mean that you necessarily need to work out the terms of the agreement with an attorney.
 It may well be more palatable and pleasant to work out the agreements on your own or with the help of a skilled mediator.

 Working with a mediator might encourage openness and clear communication.
 It may make it easier to strike a delicate balance between a need for financial protection and the natural generosity that is likely there at the time of marriage.